-The candidate enters and you greet them.
-Introductions take place and you throw out a standard age-old and favorite interview question:
+The candidate enters, and you greet them.
+Introductions take place, and you throw out a common age-old and favorite interview question:

 More often than not, the candidate spurts out a pre-rehearsed set of statements – most of which you already know from the resume.
 What is the competency you have gauged?

 You will say – communication skills and confidence.
 To play the devil’s advocate here, you can check these throughout the interview at any juncture by asking any question.
 So basically, you have spent about 5 minutes (or more) listening to information that has little scope for evaluation of any competency.

 “So, is this question relevant? you may ask.